 It sounds like the foreclosing lender/attorney is being reasonable.
 Read the Stipulation carefully and make sure it says what you think it says - you are agreeing to waive your Rule 120 rights in return for an extension of time.
 Verify with the Public Trustee that the sale date has been extended....Read more »

 Who ever holds the promissory note can demand payment from you based on the terms of the note.
 Sometimes the holder of the note will delegate the "servicing" to another company.
 That company then has the power to demand payment and to foreclose if there is a default.
-You don't give enough detail...Read more »
+You don't give...Read more »

 The chimes violate the covenant against sound devices (which include bells, whistles, etc.) being installed on a structure or in a site.
 There is also a covenant that says a covenant cannot be waived.
 But the Architectural Control Committee (ACC), the covenant enforcement branch of our HOA,...
 Read more »